mugahed94/Hotel-Management-System/README.md

 the customer service box leads to a page where which lists all services of the hotel.  and every entery leads to a page requesting this service. help page provide the user with details on how the system works.
 messages pages provides messaging template and list options like mailing the admins or the staff or reception.
 it also provide contact numbers of every team and service.
 the payment page provide the user with payment and currency options and the required money.
+The guest page has notifictions button leads to a page with recent notifications in the form of posts.
+notifications can be from admin, the system itself or offers from the managers.

 - Admin veiw point :
 The admin will head to the main page and choose login option.